-Yet the most amazing thing about Coral Castle is probably that the whole site was created just by one person.
+Yet the most amazing thing about Coral Castle is probably that this Key West road trip stop was created just by one person.
 Ed was tiny, just 5 feet tall and weighed 100 pounds.
 Not what you’d call a giant!

 Allegedly he started working on this project when his fiancee left him.
 He wanted to prove the world he could do something incredible.

-Getting some fresh fruit for your road trip to Key West is also a great idea.
-The best shop you will find on the road is Robert is Here, a fresh fruit paradise where you will also find delicious Key lime milkshakes, homemade jam and fresh produce.
+Getting some fresh fruit for your Miami to Key West drive is also a great idea.
+The best shop you will find on the road is Robert is Here, a great fruit stand where you will also find delicious Key lime milkshakes, homemade jam and fresh produce.

 Stock up before you move onward, even if yours is just a Key West day trip from Miami, it’s definitely worth your time!

 Key Largo: the perfect Key West eco tour